springmeyer/how-to-make-slow-maps/README.md

 ### Data prep

 1. Before tiling your data union every geometry in your dataset into a single feature so that the extent of your unioned geometry is the same as your entire dataset.
-This will ensure that this spatial indexes are useless and this feature has to be processed completely for every tile you cut.
+This will ensure that spatial indexes are useless and this feature has to be processed completely for every tile you cut.

 ### Graphics programming